eric-downes/jupyter_coq_cpp_py_hs_scala/README.md

 - [TypeScript](https://github.com/winnekes/itypescript)
 - [Agda](https://github.com/lclem/agda-kernel)

 I'll settle for the first 2-3 for now...
+I'm n ot great with docker so... fun times.

 ## Todo

 ### setup
-[.]
+- [.]
 Install `jupyter-lab`
-[.]
+- [.]
 Install `docker`

 ### Landro stuff
-[.] check that Landro's docker runs from dockerhub
+- [.] check that Landro's docker runs from dockerhub
-[] .. built from git
+- [] .. built from git
-[] remove ijava etc -- still runs?
+- [] remove ijava etc -- still runs?
-[] commit here
+- [] commit here

 ### Haskell
-[] see if I can get the haskell kernel to work with jupyter nb [] try adding it to Landro's docker file -- still work?
+- [] see if I can get the haskell kernel to work with jupyter nb
+- [] try adding it to Landro's docker file -- still work?

 ### C++
-[] get cling working
+- [] get cling working
-[] try adding to the docker file
+- [] try adding to the docker file

-... and the same for Rust, TypeScript, and Agda
+... and the same for `Rust`, `TypeScript`, and `Agda`